Metadata Inspector

 Pass flags to get a specific view and exit:

-inspect MyApp.dll --query "show public methods returning string"
+inspector MyApp.dll --query "show public methods returning string" Interactive mode (REPL)

 Launch without flags to enter the interactive prompt.
 Type queries directly:

-The inspector understands structured English queries.
-You don't need to memorize command syntax — just describe what you want to see.
+The inspector understands structured English queries beyond the Community-tier summary and find commands.
+You don't need to memorize command syntax — describe what you want to see.
 The inspector shows how it interpreted your query before displaying results.
+The natural-language query engine documented below is part of the Enterprise edition (one-shot via --query / -q, or interactively in the REPL when a valid DEMEANOR_LICENSE is set).

 Showing items